 The biggest risk of investing is losing your principal.
 This may seem intuitive, yet few investors have a risk management plan for their portfolio.

 Volatility if often referred to as risk and expressed in standard deviation or the variance of a stock price.
-But the real risk of investing is portfolio losses and can be expressed as maximum portfolio drawdown.
+But the real risk to investors is portfolio risk and can be expressed as maximum portfolio drawdown.

 Maximum Portfolio Drawdown

-There is no greater risk of investing than losing your principal.
-Once you lose your principal you no longer have the capital to make your money back.
+There is no greater risk than losing your principle.
+Once you lose your principle you no longer have the capital to make your money back.
 Therefore having an understanding of how compounding and volatility work together will illustrate why this concept is so important.

 If your portfolio falls 50% and then increases 50% you are not even, but have lost 25% of your portfolio.
 Follow me here, if you have $100 and lose 50%, now you only have $50 in principle left; so the 50% increase occurs on the $50 not the $100 you originally had.